 Perhaps you just want to open the door to other possibilities, you’re not sure if you will teach, but you just want to see where this path leads you, I love this!
 I love the idea of opening a door and seeing where it goes, the universe will guide you if you listen, it’s just sometimes she says things we don’t want to hear!

-Perhaps it’s been a life long ambition, a huge career change, you want to get out of the rat race, be your own boss and create your own business around teaching yoga.
+Perhaps it’s been a lifelong ambition, a huge career change, or you want to get out of the rat race, be your own boss and create your own business around teaching yoga.
 Or perhaps yoga has just had such a huge transformation on your life, helped you, that you are compelled to use yoga to help others.

 When I found yoga I felt like I’d come home to what I’d always known, teaching yoga was a natural progression for me, the eternal teacher.
 But I really genuinely feel that I am now fully home, a teacher of yoga, a teacher trainer, teaching what I love, supporting others through yoga.